 This report is designed to inform you about the quality water we supply to you.
 The Chaparral Mobile Ranch water system consists of two wells designated as one well field, which draw from the Willamette Aquifer.
 The natural good quality of the raw water at Chaparral does not require treatment.
-I'm pleased to report that our drinking water is safe and meets Federal and State requirements.
+I'm pleased to report that our drinking water is safe and meets Federal and State requirements, and in 2018 Chaparral's Water System met the Oregon Health Authority's criteria for "Outstanding Performance."